residential-services/rs-webapp-www/README.md

 3. edit all the language files inside the _data directory.
 Example: _data/en.yml, _data/de.yml, _data/fr.yml.
 These files contain the site's content.
 4. `rake serve` shows you the website for the default language.
 5. `rake build` will build a static site for all available languages.

+## Current
+TODO: factor out company and app data from lang.yaml files.
+Use the "$xxxx" format for placeholders in yaml text.